 Bill Kelly

-Senior Producer/Reporter
+Senior Reporter/Producer

 Bill Kelly oversees production of Nebraska Public Media's news documentaries and reports for radio.
 Most recently, Bill produced documentaries on rural law enforcement, Nebraska floods, and the COVID-19 pandemic.
 The Michigan native joined Nebraska Public Media in 1990 and has a special interest in covering the courts and criminal justice system.
 An Emmy award-winning journalist, Bill graduated from Purdue University.
-He worked at television stations in Lafayette, Indiana, Wichita, Kansas and Omaha.
+He worked at television stations in Lafayette, Ind., Wichita, Kan. and Omaha.

 Recent News Stories